 Creative Uses Beyond the Obvious

-- Flavor Ice Cream: Add a tiny smear to vanilla or dark chocolate ice cream.
-Yes, really!
-The pepper creates a warming contrast to the cold sweetness.
+- Flavor Ice Cream: Add a tiny smear to vanilla or dark chocolate ice cream for a warming contrast to sweetness.

 - Enhance Baked Goods: Mix into cookie dough or scones for a savory-sweet twist.

-- Spice Up Coffee or Hot Chocolate: Just a pinch of finely grated pepper butter can bring out deeper notes in coffee or cocoa.
+- Spice Up Coffee or Hot Chocolate: A pinch of finely grated pepper butter brings out deeper notes in coffee or cocoa.

 - Marinade Booster: Stir into marinades for chicken, pork, or tofu to add a velvety heat layer.